gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/tech.md

 My approach to technology is deeply practical.
 I engage with the community through meetups and teaching because I believe knowledge should be shared and collaboration breeds innovation.
 The projects I'm most passionate about are those that bridge the gap between my technical skills and the real-world problems I encounter in my daily life and hobbies.

 Whether it's creating tools to organize sports games, building better music discovery systems, or developing fitness apps that actually understand progress, I'm driven by the same principle: technology should serve human needs, not the other way around.
 The most satisfying code is the kind that disappears into the background, leaving only the improvement it creates.
-- Optimizing for performance, security, and scalability from the beginning
-- Taking pride in the elegance and efficiency of technical solutions

-## Technology Stack Expertise

-### **Frontend Development**
-- **Languages**: JavaScript, TypeScript, HTML5, CSS3
-- **Frameworks**: React, Vue.js, Angular, Svelte
-- **Tools**: Webpack, Vite, Sass, Tailwind CSS

-### **Backend Development**
-- **Languages**: Python, Node.js, Java, C++
-- **Frameworks**: FastAPI, Express.js, Django, Spring Boot
-- **Databases**: PostgreSQL, MongoDB, Redis, SQLite

-### **DevOps & Infrastructure**
-- **Cloud**: AWS, Google Cloud, Azure
-- **Containers**: Docker, Kubernetes
-- **CI/CD**: GitHub Actions, Jenkins, GitLab CI
-- **Monitoring**: Prometheus, Grafana, ELK Stack

-### **Emerging Technologies**
-- **AI/ML**: TensorFlow, PyTorch, OpenAI API, Hugging Face
-- **Blockchain**: Ethereum, Solidity, Web3.js
-- **IoT**: Raspberry Pi, Arduino, MQTT
-- **Mobile**: React Native, Flutter

-## Philosophy & Impact

-Technology has taught me that the best solutions are often the simplest ones, and that understanding user needs is more important than technical sophistication.
-The collaborative nature of software development has reinforced the importance of clear communication, documentation, and building systems that others can understand and maintain.

-The rapid pace of technological change has also taught me the value of focusing on fundamental principles rather than just specific tools, as frameworks come and go but good engineering practices remain constant.

-## Current Interests

-- **Artificial Intelligence**: Exploring practical applications of AI in everyday tools
-- **Developer Experience**: Building tools that make programming more enjoyable and productive
-- **Performance Optimization**: Making applications faster and more efficient
-- **Accessibility**: Ensuring technology is usable by everyone
-- **Sustainability**: Building energy-efficient and environmentally conscious solutions